Reedsburg, Wisconsin: Parks

 Reedsburg has 18 parks within the city.
 City Park is the oldest, being donated by the city's founder David C. Reed in 1848.
 Webb Park is another large park, being dedicated to Herbert H. Webb, a generous benefactor to Reedsburg.
-Webb Park includes the city's swimming pool, and is adjacent to Webb Middle School.
+Webb Park includes the city's swimming pool and splash pad, and is adjacent to Webb Middle School.
 The woods behind Webb Park is called the Roger Popple Nature Area, which includes several trails, and the Half-Moon Lagoon Disc Golf Course.

 Transportation

 State Highways 33 and 23 run along Main Street.
 State Highway 136 terminates in Reedsburg.
 There is access to Interstate 90/94 nearby, and the city is served by the Reedsburg Municipal Airport (C35).
-Several city roads include bicycle lanes.
+Some city roads include bicycle lanes and there are posted bike routes through major areas of town.
 The Wisconsin and Southern Railroad operates on the old C&NW track.
+Dial-a-ride transit service is available through the Reedsburg Taxi Service.

 Education

-The School District of Reedsburg has four elementary schools serving students in kindergarten through grade 3, one intermediate school serving students in grade 3 through grade 5, one middle school, and one high school.
+The School District of Reedsburg has two elementary schools serving students in pre-kindergarten through grade 2, one intermediate school serving students in grade 3 through grade 5, one middle school, and one high school.
 There is a Madison Area Technical College regional campus on the west side of Reedsburg.
+The Reedsburg Public Library is located in the downtown and is a member of the South Central Library System.
+The University of Wisconsin–Platteville Baraboo Sauk County is in nearby Baraboo and serves Sauk County.